tinmarino/try/speech.md

 At any moment, the player can query if he his getting closer or further from the goal.

-This investigation method exibits the entropically optimal way to find or store with respectively a binary tree or Cartesian coordinates.
+This investigation method exhibits the entropically optimal way to find or store with respectively a binary tree or Cartesian coordinates.

-When I play, I just switch off my brain and instinctively, if nothing goes right, go left!
+When I play, I just spare my brain and instinctively, if nothing goes right, go left!
 As I keep trying until success, I succeed before I stop.

 Astronomers call that walk "Fitting".